 Intermediate to advanced shore-based freediving access to the iconic shark cave at Magic Point and SS Tekapo Wreck

 7-day weather forecast for Sydney, NSW sourced from Open-Meteo.
-Shows daily high/low temperatures, weather conditions and rain probability — useful for planning your drive to Magic Point Shark Cave.
+Daily high/low temperatures, conditions and rain probability.

 Magic Point Shark Cave is one of the most extraordinary freediving destinations on the New South Wales coast and one of the very few shore-accessible Grey Nurse shark aggregation sites in Sydney.
 The cave entrance sits at 16 m off an exposed sandstone headland south of Maroubra, and inside — on any given calm day — Grey Nurse sharks hang motionless in the water column in the ambient filtered light that reaches down from the cave mouth.
 The nearby SS Tekapo wreck adds a second compelling objective for those with the depth range and fitness to reach it on a breath-hold.
 The site is well known in freediving circles but genuinely hard to reach, which keeps it far less crowded than its quality warrants.